Keerthivasan-Venkitajalam/Keerthivasan-Venkitajalam/README.md

 <p align="justify">
 B.Tech in Computer Science with AI—where creativity meets chaos.
 I juggle ML, DL, and the occasional code tantrum, all while pretending to grasp some quantum physics and barely knowing to code.
 <br><br>
 Writing and poetry keep me sane-ish, but collaboration?
-Always Willing to HELP!.
+Always Willing to HELP !
 </p>
 </h4>